Brovar64/png-viewer/README.md

 - Display thumbnails of PNG images
 - Show image file name and size
 - Zoom in/out of images using the mouse wheel (improved zooming centered on cursor)
-- Create cutout effect with "R" key for creative image presentations
+- Real crop feature using "R" key that physically crops the window to selected area
 - Drag transparent PNGs by their visible parts
 - Simple and intuitive user interface